-The hearing officer will consult the student's academic schedule prior to scheduling any meetings or hearings.
-If there is a legitimate need to reschedule an educational conversation, informational meeting, or hearing, the student must contact the hearing officer as early as possible before the scheduled date to request rescheduling.
-The hearing officer will determine whether the request to reschedule is reasonable.
+Community Standards and Conduct and/or the appropriate student conduct administrator will consult the student's academic schedule prior to scheduling any meetings or hearings.
+If there is a legitimate need to reschedule an educational conversation, informational meeting, or hearing, the student must contact Community Standards and Conduct as early as possible before the scheduled date to request rescheduling.
+Community Standards and Conduct will determine whether the request to reschedule is reasonable.
 Depending on the circumstances, meetings and hearings may be held in person or via telephone/video conferencing.